-While nonrecourse factoring might sound like it’s less risky for your business, it’s also more expensive.
+While nonrecourse factoring might sound less risky for your business, it’s also more expensive.
 If your clients have a history of late payments, you might want to consider another type of working capital financing.

-How can I find the right factoring company for my business?
+How to find the right factoring company

 - Is my business eligible?
-While factoring companies are relatively lenient about who they’ll take on, you often must satisfy at least one or two of requirements.
+While factoring companies are relatively lenient about who they’ll take on, you often must satisfy at least one or two requirements.
 Don’t waste your time with a company that ultimately won’t work with you.

 - How much can I get up front?
 Make sure your advance is enough to cover your business’s overhead costs.